POV-Ray: History

 Sometime in the 1980s, David Kirk Buck downloaded the source code for a Unix ray tracer to his Amiga.
 He experimented with it for a while and eventually decided to write his own ray tracer named DKBTrace after his initials.
 He posted it to the "You Can Call Me Ray" bulletin board system (BBS) in Chicago, thinking others might be interested in it.
 In 1987, Aaron A. Collins downloaded DKBTrace and began working on an x86 port of it.
 He and David Buck collaborated to add several more features.
+POV also had/has similarities with (and borrows from) Rayshade, another BBS era raytracer, including the Rayshade book.

 When the program proved to be more popular than anticipated, they could not keep up with demand for more features.
 Thus, in July 1991, David turned over the project to a team of programmers working in the "GraphDev" forum on CompuServe.
 At the same time, David felt that it was inappropriate to use his initials on a program he no longer maintained.
 The name "STAR-Light" (Software Taskforce on Animation and Rendering) was initially used, but eventually the name became "PV-Ray", and then ultimately "POV-Ray" (Persistence of Vision Ray Tracer), a name inspired by Dalí's painting, The Persistence of Memory.

 Features of the application, and a summary of its history, are discussed in a February 2008 interview with David Kirk Buck and Chris Cason on episode 24 of FLOSS Weekly.